-If you don’t know what to do, then for now, just copy your competition.
+If you don’t know what to do, then, for now, just take what your competition is doing and put your own spin on it.
 Take small steps and try ideas out from there.
 There’s no shame in copying success — all businesses do it.

-Just know that you want to be the one people copy.
-Only way you can be that business, is to take risks.
-To innovate and trailblaze.
+Just know that you want to eventually be the one people copy.
+Only way you can be that business is to take risks, innovate and trailblaze.